adeola2020-git/ec2-customvpc-terraform/README.md

 # Testing Jenkins.....

-# Provision an Amazon EC2 instance in a custom VPC using Terraform   .....to be completed soon!!!
+# Provision an Amazon EC2 instance in a custom VPC using Terraform

 Project Description